xmog/react-native-navigation/docs/docs/INSTALLING.md

 		}
  	}
 	```
-    Make sure that `isDebug` methods is implemented.
+    Make sure that `isDebug` method is implemented.

 8. Update `AndroidManifest.xml` and set `application` **android:name** value to `.MainApplication`